Still Inertia is Jason Kraley

 In 2004, "Upgrade" officially became the first full length CD, taking place of the "first CD album" concept of 2000 (known ethereally as "Heaven").
 A CD single for the song "What You See" was tentatively scheduled for release in the summer of 2005 from this album, however, the idea has been put on hold and only 4 copies were released to the public.

-October 2005 marked the geographic relocation of Still Inertia and its studio, which has expanded to incorporate the first time use of computer assistance - specifically Sony's ACID Pro 5.0, Soundforge 8, and ProTools.
-At the moment, 12 songs are in the works for the forthcoming album.
+15 songs remained "on the cutting table" for the forthcoming album, slated for November 29, 2011 release.
 There will be an unusually unique blend of vocal tracks as well as instrumentals this time around; all guided by Jason Kraley's somewhat frenetic experiences and adjustments (or misalignments) of relocating to Philadelphia.
-Perhaps the highlight of this third album will be the introductory use of an actual Steinway Grand Piano!
+Definitely some highlights of this album, aside from its mastered sound quality, is the first recorded use of an actual Steinway and Sons Grand Piano and the inclusion of the Philharmonia Orchestra of London!

 -Jason Kraley (a.k.a.
 Still Inertia)

-Written & Produced by J. Kraley
+Written & Produced by Jason Kraley (BMI)

 Additional Drumwork: Roto Visage